carpentries-incubator/workflows-nextflow/episodes/10-Modules.md

 teaching: 30
 exercises: 15
 questions:
-- "How do I modularise my pipeline?"
-- "How can I reuse a workflow as part of another larger workflow?"
+- "How can I reuse a Nextflow `process` in different workflows?"
 - "How do I use parameters in a module?"
 objectives:
-- "Create Nextflow modules."
+- "Add modules to a Nextflow script."
-- "Create a sub-workflows."
+- "Create a Nextflow modules."
 - "Understand how to use parameters in a module."
 keypoints:
 - "A module file is a Nextflow script containing one or more `process` definitions that can be imported from another Nextflow script."
 - "To import a module into a workflow use the `include` keyword."
 - "A module script can define one or more parameters using the same syntax of a Nextflow workflow script."
-- "The module inherits the parameters define before the include statement, therefore any further parameter set later is ignored.
+- "The module inherits the parameters define before the include statement, therefore any further parameter set later is ignored."
 ---

 ## Modules